PaoloMazzon/Vulkan2D/README.md

 Vulkan2D
 ========
 VK2D is a 2D renderer using Vulkan and SDL2 primarily for C games.
 VK2D aims for an extremely simple API, requiring no Vulkan experience to use.
-As to prevent additional baggage, default shaders are SPIR-V binary blobs in `VK2D/Blobs.h`.
-If you don't trust binary blobs, feel free to run `shaders/genblobs.py` yourself.

-As it stands right now, VK2D is mostly ready to use, recently I made [Spacelink](https://github.com/PaoloMazzon/Spacelink).
-Shader support is kind of dodgy but still usable, and since the switch to VMA was made there are no hard technical barriers.
-It should also be stated that TrueType fonts will likely never be supported simply because this is meant to be a really minimal 2D renderer, and there is no way to easily support `.ttf` files without an external library (and I'm already unhappy with the VMA requirement, but the performance and memory benefits are too great).
+For examples of Vulkan2D in use, [Peace & Liberty](https://github.com/PaoloMazzon/PeacenLiberty) and [Spacelink](https://github.com/PaoloMazzon/Spacelink) are two jam games I wrote in a weekend using Vulkan2D.

 Documentation
 =============
-Every file in VK2D is properly documented for doxygen, just run `doxygen Doxyconfig` and an html folder will be created containing the documentation.
+Every file in VK2D is properly documented for doxygen, just run `doxygen` in `Vulkan2D/` and an html folder will be created containing the documentation.

 Usage